Tucson & Oro Valley Motorcycle & ATV Lawyers

 - Always wear a DOT-approved helmet.

 - Never ride your motorcycle after drinking.
 Alcohol greatly impairs your ability to safely operate a motorcycle.
-If you have been drinking, get a ride home or call a taxi.
+If you have been drinking, get a ride home or call a taxi or Uber.

 - Don’t let friends ride impaired.
 Take their keys away and call them an Uber.